Frequently Asked Questions

 Scholarships are offered through the university and from outside sources for incoming students, continuing students and graduating seniors.
 High school students applying to UIC only need to apply to the university and the designated special programs they are interested in (e.g. Honors College, GPPA, Business Scholars) to be considered for ALL scholarships available to incoming freshmen.

 8. What is UIC SNAP?

 The UIC Scholarship and Awards Program or UIC SnAP is UIC’s portal for continuing students to apply for scholarships.
 If you are an undergraduate, graduate student or professional program student you are likely to find scholarships in the system that will fit you.
-Most UIC scholarships are live in the system in spring and the funds apply to your account the following fall.
+Most UIC scholarship applications are available the fall and/or spring semester with the funds applied to student accounts the following academic year.
 Some awards require you to write essays and submit a resume.
 Others may request references or other supporting material.
 A variety of awards are available year round.
 Use your UIC account to log into uic.academicworks.com to apply.

 9. How can I find out more about the Guaranteed Professional Program Admission (GPPA) initiative?

 The GPPA is a program available for high school students applying to UIC.
 If admitted, a GPPA student is guaranteed a seat in the professional or graduate college they chose in their application.
 More information can be found at gppa.uic.edu